 Most advisors will meet with you for a free initial session.
 You can be sure the advisor has identified clear objectives for such a meeting, and you should have your own objectives in mind as well.
-We personally believe that you need to understand your clients values and goals before you can make investment recommendations which is why we ask questions to learn about you in our first meeting, then we have a second meeting to talk about investing strategies.
-We know how important it is to customized investment plans to the individual needs of the client.
+We personally believe that you need to understand your client’s values and goals before you can make investment recommendations which is why we ask questions to learn about you in our first meeting, then we have a second meeting to talk about investing strategies.
+We know how important it is to customize investment plans to the individual needs of the client.

 General company information

 - How long have you been in business?

 - Who owns your company?

 - How do you select your advisors?
 What qualifications do you look for?

 - Regulations, compliance, and conflicts of interest